Create a wordsearch

 Our selection of word searches have been curated for the easiest use and you can print them without advertising or attribution - making them perfect for use in schools, and best of all there is no charge.
 Word searches can be created in a 18 x 18 grid, with words up to twelve letters long, and you can add as many words as will fit.
 Once you've created the puzzle, it will live on the site forever and you can edit and amend it as you like.
 Please get in touch if you have suggestions!

-Our free word searches are divided into different areas of interest.
+Our free puzzles are divided into different areas of interest.
 You can browse the categories below, each category contains more wordsearches.
 If you don't find one that suits your need, why not create a word search?

 Can't decide?
-Let us pick a wordsearch for you!
+Let us pick a word search games for you!

 Where did it all begin?
 Word searches seem like such a commonly played and popular puzzle that you might find it hard to believe that they were only created in 1968!
 This makes word search puzzles quite new in comparison with crosswords, sudoku or most other word games.